GDS Instructors & Social Workers

 Orientation & Mobility Training

-Melody Deng, Senior Orientation & Mobility Specialist
+Melody Deng, Head Orientation & Mobility Specialist

 Melody Deng from Taiwan joined Guide Dogs Singapore in 2022.
 With over 20 years of experience in teaching Orientation and Mobility (O&M) skills, she will helm the expansion of our Client Services Team and mentor the younger O&M specialists.